 Wilmer McLean was a wholesale grocer in Virginia at the time of the Civil War.
 A retired major in the Virginia Militia, at 47 Wilmer was considered too old to return to active duty at the outbreak of hostilities.
 When war began on July 21, 1861, the McLean farm in Manassas, Virginia, the Yorkshire Plantation, was the headquarters for Confederate Brigadier General Beauregard and was the target of a Union artillery blast.

-Sometime after the battle Wilmer moved his family 120 miles south to Appomattox County.
-On April 8, 1865 the Civil War once again came knocking on the McLean door.
+Sometime after the battle, Wilmer moved his family 120 miles south to Appomattox County.
+On April 8, 1865, the Civil War once again came knocking on the McLean’s door.
 Representatives from the Union Army under Lt.
-General Grant requested use of the home for a meeting between Grant and Confederate General Lee.
+General Grant requested the use of the home for a meeting between Grant and Confederate General Lee.
 The next day at a table in the front parlor Robert E. Lee surrendered to Ulysses S. Grant.
 It is alleged that McLean later mused, “The war began in my front yard and ended in my front parlor.”

 Whether McLean actually made that statement or not is really a moot point.
 What is more important is that Wilmer McLean holds a unique perspective on a conflict that affected millions of lives and the direction of an entire nation.
 No matter the final analysis, his place is intrinsically linked forever as the bookends to the Civil War.

 Two Perspectives on Accountability

 In much the same way, I believe that accountability is a matter of perspective.
 Just like McLean had a unique perspective of the Civil War, everyone has a unique view of accountability.
 There are many in the world who feel that accountability is not very important.
 For them, it violates their personal beliefs and sense of security.
 So for them using an accountability service like Covenant Eyes would be out of the question.